picimako/mockitools/docs/mock_creation.md

 This inspection reports `Mockito.mock(..., withSettings()...)` mock creations that have convenience methods or simpler variants, and provides a quick fix to replace them with their corresponding simpler versions.
+This is essentially the opposite direction of what [Expand mock creation](#expand-mock-creation) does.

 Currently `spiedInstance()`, `name()` and `defaultAnswer()` are supported in `MockSettings`.